Linnore/GNN-Playground/README.md

     - [ ] Customizable GraphSAGE
       - [x] Benchmark for Transductive Learning on Planetoid
       - [ ] Benchmark for Inductive Learning on SAINT paper datasets.
-      - [ ] Benchmark for Inductive Learning on PPI
+      - [x] Benchmark for Inductive Learning on PPI
   - [-] GAT
     - [x] PyG's official implementation
     - [-] Customizable GAT
       - [x] Benchmark for Transductive Learning on Planetoid
       - [ ] Benchmark for Inductive Learning on SAINT paper datasets.
-      - [ ] Benchmark for Inductive Learning on PPI
+      - [x] Benchmark for Inductive Learning on PPI
       - [ ] Edge update
     - [ ]
   - [ ] GIN
+    - [ ] Benchmark on Planetoid.
+(SP-GNN paper)
+    - [ ] Framework codding to support graph-level tasks.
+  - [ ] SP-GNN
+    - [ ] Benchmark for the NC tasks.
+    - [ ] Implement for AML datasets.

 - [ ] Deep Graph Library
 - [ ] Other explorations.
   - [ ] SALIENT with multi-GPU system.